cmashamolcm/Java_Learnings/refresher/readme.md

         - O(logN)
         - No null key.
 But null values ok
         - Performance is better.
 But insertion may be costly(logN) compared to HashMap due to the internal sorting.
-      -ConcurrentHashMap:
+      - ConcurrentHashMap:
         - java.util.concurrent
         - From 1.5 onwards
-        - Thread-safe with locking.
-Not synchronized.
-But with segment locking or bucket locking.
+        - Thread-safe with mechanism to synchronized lock on bucket on writes.
+No synchronization on read.
+        - Old implementation was based on locks.
+But now, its fully with synchronized block.
         - Fail-safe as iteration works on snapshots
         - Best for concurrent thread access
         - Initial capacity 16, load factor 0.75f